Out of Words: Development

-The game is being developed by Danish animation studio Kong Orange, in collaboration with Wired Fly, with concept and direction by Morten Søndergaard.
+The game is being developed by Danish game development studios Kong Orange and WiredFly, directed by Johan Oettinger of WiredFly, with concepts developed together with poet Morten Søndergaard.
 The animation and visuals draw heavily on physical puppetry and handcrafted sets.

 The game was revealed on June 8, 2025, during Summer Game Fest.
-Out of Words is scheduled to release in 2026 for Microsoft Windows via Epic Games Store, PlayStation 5, and Xbox Series X/S.
+Out of Words is scheduled to release in early 2027 for Microsoft Windows via Epic Games Store, PlayStation 5, and Xbox Series X/S. Since the release of the Nintendo Switch 2, the game has also appeared on the official Nintendo Store.

 Reception

 Media outlets including IGN, GameSpot, GamesRadar, and GameRant covered the announcement, praising its unique visual style and thematic depth.

 Out of Words has drawn comparisons to other narrative co-op games such as It Takes Two and Journey due to its emotional storytelling and cooperative mechanics.

 Hideo Kojima, director of Death Stranding 2, publicly praised the game, calling it "simple, gentle, and beautiful" and stated it was the kind of game needed "in an age where we've lost the true meaning of 'words' on social media."